 Why is This Karo Syrup Pecan Pie the Best?

 The Karo syrup classic pecan pie recipe has always been a favorite of mine.
-It has the perfect amount of butter to sugar ratio, which allows the pie to set perfectly and has a rich, delicious, nutty, sweet flavor.
+It has the perfect amount of butter to sugar ratio, which allows the pie to set perfectly and has a rich, delicious, nutty, sweet flavor and has the perfect amount of sweetness with a rich robust flavor of toasted pecans.

-It is hard to describe why this is my favorite pie, besides the fact that it is truly the perfect old fashioned pecan pie recipe.
+It is hard to describe why this is my favorite pie besides that it is truly the perfect old-fashioned pecan pie recipe.
 You cannot find a better one.
-So make sure you save this recipe to make for your family and friends.
+So make sure you save this recipe for your family and friends.

 Karo Pecan Pie Ingredients